ROM-Based Stochastic Optimization for a Continuous Manufacturing Process: Results

 \subsection{Comparison with a deterministic strategy}

 Here we present a comparison between the solution obtained with the methodology presented above and one obtained using the Simplex optimization algorithm over the same problem formulation.
 Given the deterministic nature of the algorithm, a lower performance is expected given the inherent variability of the process and the incapability of the optimization algorithm to take it into account.
 In consequence it is prone to get trapped in local minima points.
-As explained in \cite{1991_Barton} the Nelder-Mead optimization algorithm, which is broadly used, tends to prematurely terminate in presence of large enough stochastic noise.
+As explained in~\cite{1991_Barton} the Nelder-Mead optimization algorithm, which is broadly used, tends to prematurely terminate in presence of large enough stochastic noise.

+To compare the quality of the optimal solutions provided by these two methods, the distributions for the cost function and the controlled distance have been evaluated using a Monte Carlo simulation.
+A total of 10,000 triplets for the uncertain parameters have been sampled from the distributions shown in Figure \ref{pdf}, resulting in 10,000 values for the metrics under study.
+Figure \ref{benchmarking} shows box plots comparing the cost distribution around the best solution from the Bayesian optimization and around the optimal solution from the Simplex.
+On the other hand, Figure \ref{final_slices} shows the distributions of the controlled distance at the end position ($z=z_\mathrm{f}$) of the production line when the controllable parameters are set to the optimal values obtained from the corresponding optimizations.

-As for the Bayesian optimization, the algorithm has been run 100 times.
-Figure \ref{benchmarking} shows a comparison between the cost distribution around the best solution from the Bayesian optimization and around the unique solution from the Simplex.
-It can be seen how, although the Simplex solution is not bad, the Bayesian optimization solution outperforms it, shrinking the probability distribution to smaller values.
-The 99 percentiles are depicted with green dots, clearly showing a smaller value in the Bayesian optimization strategy.
+Although the Simplex solution is not bad, the Bayesian optimization solution outperforms it, shrinking the probability distribution to smaller values.
+The 99th percentiles are depicted with green dots, clearly showing a smaller value in the Bayesian optimization strategy. {Additionally, the controlled distance also depicts a tighter distribution around the target (3.4 mm) in the case of the Bayesian methodology.
+This is, after all, the performance metric that is optimized in this work.}